Masha Strebkova

 Expressions

-Exploring the boundaries of emotional states beneath language through color, gesture, and raw material.
+Emotional states take form through color, gesture, and raw materials.

 Abstract painting